n132/n132.github.io/_posts/2024-06-28-Castaways.md

 #define NR_PAGE_DRAINING 0x200
 ```

-At the end, a little math is needed to get `NR_CNT_PAGES`.
-If you set it too small, the noise may influence more to your attacking.
-If you set it too large the following case may happen:

-- Assuming we have 8 pages `[0...7]`
+Then we have to consider how many contiguous pages should be used.
-- Free the first half so we get the free-list: `[6,4,2,0]`
-- Spray some `object1` to get some pages in free-list, and assuming we got 6 and 4 so we still have free-list: `[2,0]`
-- Free the second half so we get the free-list: `[7,5,3,1,2,0]`
-- Spray some `object2` to get pages in free-list
-- The limit spray of `object2` results in that we only get page 7 and 5 from freelist which are not next to the `object1` pages

 Therefore, considering we have around 0x40 pages of OOB pages.
-We should set `NR_CNT_PAGES` to 0x80 and set `object1` to the `vulnerable object` to improve the success rate.
+To fill them we need 0x40 pages as the first half of the contiguous area.
+Therefore, we should set `NR_CNT_PAGES` to 0x80 and set `object1` to the `vulnerable object` to improve the success rate.
+If it's larger or smaller than 0x80, don't worry too much since if you used the pattern that:

+- Free first half: 0,2,4,8 ...
+- Spray Object 1
+- Free the second half: 1,3,5,7...
+- Spray Object 2

+It's because both the sprayed objects will always be on the large index pages.
+Too small `NR_CNT_PAGES` make the attacking window too small while too large `NR_CNT_PAGES` may take a too long time and noise may influence more(in most cases, it'll be okay).

 In the end, we have
 ```c
 #define NR_PAGE_DRAINING 0x200
 #define NR_CNT_PAGES 0x80